 Elevated runoff during summer months when road salting is not occurring causes specific conductance and TDS to decrease with the influx of relatively clean rainwater.
-The specific conductivity median at Leary's Brook was $539.0\mu\text{S}/\text{cm}$, which is much lower than levels that are measured during road salting season.
+The specific conductivity median at Leary's Brook was $685.0\mu\text{S}/\text{cm}$, which is much lower than levels that are measured during road salting season.

-During this deployment period the median water temperature at the Leary's Brook station was 14.10°C .
-Water temperature will continue to fluctuate and be influenced by the surrounding summer air temperatures.
+During this deployment period the median water temperature at the Leary's Brook station was 15.10°C .

-The median pH value for Leary's Brook Station was 6.76 (pH units).
+The median pH value for Leary's Brook Station was 6.97 (pH units).
 The pH level for the most part is steady at this station.

-Dissolved Oxygen at Leary's Brook had a median of 93.5 %Sat during the deployment period.
-The small dips in DO (mg/L and % Sat) correspond with increases in water temperatures.
+Dissolved Oxygen at Leary's Brook had a median of 95.9 %Sat during the deployment period.
+The small increases in DO (mg/L and % Sat) correspond with decreases in water temperatures.

-The turbidity median value at Leary's Brook during deployment was 3.3 NTU.
+The turbidity median value at Leary's Brook during deployment was 1.8 NTU.
 Increases in stage level can explain most of the peaks in the turbidity values during the deployment period.
 As organic matter and sediments are washed into the brook, the suspended matter in the water column will increase and the turbidity sensor will detect an increase in water cloudiness.